ANALYSIS-Trump allies' push to move Georgia subversion trial could mean delays

 By Tom Hals

+State law would still apply if the case is moved to federal court.
+The president — including Trump if he is elected — could not pardon any defendant.

-Two other defendants, former Department of Justice official Jeffrey Clark and David Shafer, who was a Republican presidential elector nominee, have also filed papers citing a law known as the Federal Officer Removal Statute in a bid to transfer their cases.
+Other defendants, including former Department of Justice official Jeffrey Clark, have also filed papers citing a law known as the Federal Officer Removal Statute in a bid to transfer their cases.

 Trump, the front-runner for the Republican presidential nomination, is likely to do so as well, legal experts said.